Private rented property licensing

 You must apply for one licence per property.
 You cannot transfer a licence to another person.

-The notice granting or refusing a licence, as well as a copy of the licence will be issued following the end of this consultation period.
-This can depend on the number of representations or comments received.
+We will give you the notice that grant or refuses a licence, as well as a copy of the licence at the end of this consultation period.

 Reporting unlicensed properties